You have no items in your shopping cart.

 Since then, there have been a number of cases of brutality circulating in the media, so much so that headlines regarding black men and women dying at the hands of the police has become a grim norm.

-Cases such as Eric Garner, a New York City father who was choked during an altercation with police and later died, is one of many African Americans who never received justice.
+Cases such as Eric Garner, a New York City father who was choked during an altercation with police and later died, is one of many that highlights a sad truth; African American lives are not valued, not even by those who are sworn to protect and serve them.
 Daniel Pantaleo, the officer who held Garner in the deadly chokehold, was ultimately found not guilty of murder despite video footage emerging via internet and television coverage proving otherwise.

-Cases like these sparked the rise of today’s civil rights activists.
-Groups like Black Lives Matter work for social change to combat police brutality.
+Cases like these sparked the rise of today’s activist movements, including Black Lives Matter and Color of Change.

 There is a great deal to unpack when you explore the subject of police brutality in America.
 Two major topics at the heart of the issue are police accountability and the disproportionate amount of African Americans unjustly killed by police.